Revision 21-4; Effective December 1, 2021

 - a statement describing the person's right to revoke the authorization to release information;

 - the date the document is signed; and

-- signature of the applicant or applicant/recipient.
+- the signature of the person or Authorized Representative (AR).